apollographql/apollo/docs/source/guides/monitoring.md

 ---
-title: "Monitoring"
+title: Monitoring
-description: "Keeping an eye on your server"
+description: Gain visibility into your GraphQL server with Apollo Engine
 ---

 GraphQL-based APIs provide selective access to data which enables developers to avoid potentially expensive data operations that might occur with legacy databases, remote REST endpoints or otherwise slow operations.